ViliusSutkus89/tmpfile-Android/README.md

 #### Requirements
 This library requires Android API level 16 (Jelly Bean 4.1.x) or newer.
 Such a requirement is imposed by the current versions of Android Native Development Kit.

-This library also requires that your native library uses a shared version of C++ STL.
-Usage example available in [sampleapp/app/build.gradle line 15](sampleapp/app/build.gradle#L15)

-Using a different NDK version (22.0.7026061) may be problematic due to the fact that different NDK versions may not have backward compatible C++ STL shared libraries.

 tmpfile-Android is packaged as a [prefab library](https://developer.android.com/studio/build/native-dependencies), which means your application needs to enable prefab support in build.gradle